Qiskit/documentation/README.md

    1. Modify `scripts/config/api-html-artifacts.json` by adding the new version with the direct link from step 9.
    2. Save a commit with the message "Set up Box link".
 3. Save the prior latest docs to instead be historical docs.
    1. Identify the full version.
-You can find it by either looking at the docs website, or by looking at the `_pkg.json` file in the package's top-level folder, such as `docs/api/qiskit/_pkg.json`.
+You can find it by either looking at the docs website, or by looking at the `_package.json` file in the package's top-level folder, such as `docs/api/qiskit/_package.json`.
    2. Run `npm run gen-api -- -p <pkg-name> -v <version> --historical`, using the version from the _previous step_.
 For example, `npm run gen-api -- -p qiskit -v 0.2.1 --historical`.
    3. If it's Qiskit SDK, repeat the above command, but use `-p qiskit-c` instead of `-p qiskit`.
    4. Save a commit with the message "Save historical docs".
 This commit should solely have new files, rather than updating existing docs.
 4. Update the latest docs.
    1. Run `npm run gen-api -- -p <pkg-name> -v <version>`, using the version from the _new release_.
-For example, `npm run gen-api -- -p qiskit -v 0.3.0 --historical`.
+For example, `npm run gen-api -- -p qiskit -v 0.3.0`.
    2. If it's Qiskit SDK, repeat the above command, but use `-p qiskit-c` instead of `-p qiskit`.
    3. Save a commit with the message "Update latest docs".
 This commit should mostly be updating existing files, although there may be some new files or deleted files.
 5. For Qiskit SDK and Runtime, update the dev docs.